elastic/integrations/docs/developer_workflow_design_build_test_integration.md

 ## Steps

 I assume that you've selected a product or service from which you'd like to collect logs and metrics.
-If this is your first interaction with Integrations or packages, I suggest to review existing Integrations in the Fleet UI.
+If this is your first interaction with Integrations or packages, I suggest to review existing Integrations in the Fleet UI and focus on available UI controls, labels, icons, screenshots.

 Let's bring up the Elastic stack: